cybozu-go/coil/docs/design.md

 House-keeping
 -------------

-When nodes are removed from kubernetes cluster, address blocks assigned to the nodes need to be returned to the available address pool.

-`coil-controller` watches kube-apiserver to find removed nodes to implement this house-keeping.
+Coil need to reclaim IP addresses and address blocks when they are no longer used.

+When a node is removed from Kubernetes cluster, `coil-controller` will reclaim IP addresses and address blocks kept for that node.

+When a Pod is removed, `coild` will free the IP address for the Pod.
+It will *not* return address blocks to the pool at the same time to avoid complex concurrency control.

+When `coild` starts or restarts, it will first examine which address blocks and IP addresses are kept for the node by examining etcd database.
+It then queries the API server to obtain the currently running Pods, and reclaim IP addresses kept for missing Pods.
+If no IP addresses are kept for an address block, `coild` will return it to the pool.
+Once `coild` completes this house-keeping, it starts accepting REST API requests.

 Routing
 -------